redaGit/EDA-Overview/README.md

 Let's explore some of the Day 2+ operation.

 # Notification and Application Integration
 In many deployement we are required to integrate with other applciations.
 One option is to use EDA custom notifier.
-The EDA Notifier application allows an operator to create a custom notifications based on the events registered by EDA and deliver them to popular notification and chat systems.
+The EDA Notifier application allows an operator to create custom notifications based on the events registered by EDA and deliver them to popular notification and chat systems.

-The full list of supported providers is available at the shouterrr docs.
+For today example we will be integrating and sending notification to Discord.

-# Restore /Revert concept
+For thefull list of supported webhook providers is available at the [shouterrr docs](https://containrrr.dev/shoutrrr)

-# eadctl
+# EDA RestAPI